MohammedAlhawamdeh/MohammedAlhawamdeh/README.md

 My name is Mohammed Alhawamdeh and I am a full-stack developer, I have a wide experience using Javascript.

-- 🔭 I’m currently working on as a teacher assistant, helping students to overcome their coding fears

 ## ⚡ Technologies I Use